 Being New Mexico’s largest city, Albuquerque has a lot going for it!
 With oodles of history, gorgeous cafes and some stunning natural spots just outside the city itself, it’s the kind of place that’s amazing for a city break.
 In fact, there’s a heap of the best things to do in Albuquerque that are perfect to include as part of a wider trip to explore New Mexico’s best spots.

 We totally loved our road trip through New Mexico and had the best time exploring the state!
 From taking a gander at all the aliens in Roswell to visiting Santa Fe and the great outdoors, it’s the kind of state that’s got a little something for every type of traveller.

 This is exactly why I wanted to share some totally epic places to visit in Albuquerque that you really shouldn’t miss.

 Take a look, below, at the best things to do in Albuquerque.
 Have a great time!

 1.)
 Albuquerque International Balloon Fiesta

-During the 9-day festival, you’ll be able to ride the balloons, see the most amazing firework displays and watch the mass ascension (which is incredible).
+During the 9-day festival, you’ll be able to ride the balloons (when you book this tour), see the most amazing firework displays and watch the mass ascension (which is incredible).